mresti/ruby-style-guide/README.md

     ```Ruby
     # bad
-    fail SomeException.new('message')
+    raise SomeException.new('message')
-    # Note that there is no way to do `fail SomeException.new('message'), backtrace`.
+    # Note that there is no way to do `raise SomeException.new('message'), backtrace`.

     # good
-    fail SomeException, 'message'
+    raise SomeException, 'message'
-    # Consistent with `fail SomeException, 'message', backtrace`.
+    # Consistent with `raise SomeException, 'message', backtrace`.
     ```

 * Never return from an `ensure` block.
 If you explicitly return from a